Protecting the Public

 Our Core Mission: Your Protection

-The Register’s fundamental purpose is to create and maintain professional ethics and standards that prioritise the health and wellbeing of clients and service users.
-These standards serve to protect everyone from harm or injury when engaging in the services of Equine Facilitated Interactions, ensuring that all who access the service can benefit from the highest standards of practice and care.
-The Register not only sets out to establish these benchmarks but also acts to protect the public interest by providing a clear and safe means by which service users can raise concerns or complaints about services being offered or provided.
-Furthermore, the Register is committed to the conditions of the Equality Act (2010) and expects all Accredited Practitioners (PSA) to act with similar respect at all times.
-You can read our full Equality, Diversity, and Inclusion statement here.
+The Register's fundamental purpose is to create and maintain professional ethics and standards that prioritise the health and wellbeing of clients and service users.
+These standards serve to protect everyone from harm or injury when engaging in Equine Assisted Services, ensuring that all who access the service can benefit from the highest standards of practice and care.

-Understanding Equine Facilitated Interactions
+Understanding Equine Assisted Services

-The market for Equine Facilitated Interactions in the United Kingdom has grown significantly.
-While many people are aware of the benefits of therapeutic riding through the work of organisations like Riding for the Disabled (RDA), there is less public awareness of ground-based interactions for wellbeing and therapeutic benefit.
 There is also no single, common terminology used to describe these services.
 To help you understand the field, here is a short summary that outlines some of the different types of practice.
-To find out more about what you might experience in such a session, please read our short guide to Equine Facilitated Interaction sessions, which also contains links to independent published articles and research.
+To find out more about what you might experience in such a session, please read our short guide to Equine Assisted Service sessions, which also contains links to independent published articles and research.

 How We Promote and Maintain High Standards

-Raising and promoting standards is at the heart of the Register’s activity.
+We set and enforce rigorous standards for ethics, professional practice, education, and horse welfare.
+Raising and promoting standards is at the heart of the Register's activity.
 We support this mission by providing guidance, resources, and services to help our members develop and maintain effective and competent practice.
 Our standards are built on several key pillars that every practitioner must commit to:

-• Ethical Principles: A framework designed to guide and inspire Accredited Practitioners (PSA) towards achieving the highest ideals of the profession.
+- Ethical Principles: A framework designed to guide and inspire Accredited Practitioners (PSA) towards achieving the highest ideals of the profession.

-• Standards of Education and Training: A framework that outlines the minimum educational and training requirements for all Accredited Practitioners (PSA).
+- Standards of Education and Training: A framework that outlines the minimum educational and training requirements for all Accredited Practitioners (PSA).

-• Ethical Framework for the Treatment of Horses: A commitment to ensure the welfare and respectful treatment of all horses involved in interactions.
+- Ethical Framework for the Treatment of Horses: A commitment to ensure the welfare and respectful treatment of all horses involved in interactions.

-• Creating a Safe Space: A requirement for practitioners to create and maintain a physically and emotionally safe space for all parties—clients, practitioners, and horses.
+- Creating a Safe Space: A requirement for practitioners to create and maintain a physically and emotionally safe space for all parties—clients, practitioners, and horses.

 Using the Public Register to Find a Practitioner